benjaminaschultz/pypress/README.md

 again.

     $ wpup -f example2.md -b http://someblog.com -u benjaminaschultz
 This will make a post containing the contents of example.md, and title, tag and categorize the post using comment tags contained within example.md.
-In this example, you will post to someblog.com, rather than someotherblog.com with is in your ~/.pypress-config.json file.
+In this example, you will post to someblog.com, rather than someotherblog.com from your ~/.pypress-config.json file.

 pypress
 ===============